 - JRE (Java Runtime Environment) – This is a set of software tools that are needed for the execution of Java applications.

-- JDK (Java Development Kit) – is a development environment needed for the development of Java application & applets.
+- JDK (Java Development Kit) – is a development environment needed for the development of Java applications & applets.
 It encompasses an interpreter, a compiler, an archiver, and other software tools.

 - OpenJDK – is an open-source implementation of JDK.
 Oracle JDK is Oracle’s official version of JDK.
 Additionally, Oracle JDK ships with additional commercial features and also allows non-commercial use of the software such as personal development of Java applications.

-To install OpenJDK 11 on Debian 10, login as a regular user with sudo privileges and update the system packages as shown.
+The easiest way to install Java 21 on Debian 12 is by using the apt package manager as a regular user with sudo privileges and updating the system packages as shown.

 If you want to check if Java is installed, run the command.

-Next, install OpenJDK 11 using the following command.
+Next, install the default Java Development Kit using the following command.

 You can now verify the OpenJDK version by running.